Is CBD oil legal in France?

 If you are setting up a CBD business, comprehensive knowledge of regulations and laws is crucial for your success.

-In order to avoid unwanted mistakes, we strive to provide you with factual information about the legal status of CBD oil and other products in different countries in the European Union.
+In order to avoid unwanted mistakes, we strive to provide you with factual information about the legal status of CBD oil and other products in different countries in the European Union (“EU”).

-The EU is aiming to achieve a common policy in regards to CBD products.
-Despite this, it is not uncommon that different member states regulate cannabis and its products differently.
+The EU is aiming to achieve a common policy in regards to CBD products, as it recognizes the tremendous potential of the products.
+Nonetheless, it is not uncommon that different member states regulate cannabis and its products differently.

-This article aims to answer major questions about CBD products in one of the largest member states – France.
+This article aims to answer the pressing questions about CBD products in one of the largest member states of the EU – France.

 We will explain the legal status of CBD oil, clarify what is permitted, and how CBD can be used in France.
 Furthermore, the article will explain your options when buying CBD products in France.